Tim-Brooks/Precipice/README.md

 1. Revisit all names.
 As we near a finalize API, any method or class name that can be improved will be improved.
 The final public API should be determined by the end of August.
 2. Continue to add documentation.
 This includes Javadoc, examples, and discussion of architecture.
 3. Improved metrics.
 Currently metrics are pretty basic and only include counts.
 Some sense of latency seems to make sense.
 Additionally, it may make sense for patterns to have their own metrics.
+4. Ensure some amount of compatibility with [reactive streams](http://www.reactive-streams.org/).
-4. Improved performance of submitting to the default services.
+5. Improved performance of submitting to the default services.

 ## License